xavinsky/webinrest/config/includes/sample.rst

 ReStructured Syntax
 ###################

-This is only some ReST syntax tested with Rest2Web.
+This is only some ReST syntax tested with webinrest.
 You can see `official specification <http://docutils.sourceforge.net/rst.html>`_ or `syntax Documenting python <http://docs.python.org/devguide/documenting.html>`_ for others usages.